RakhithJK/dbeaver-dbeaver-wiki/Database-drivers.md

-You can use pre-configured database driver or create new driver.
+You can use a pre-configured database driver or create a new driver.

-DBeaver has a lot of pre-configured driver including SQL, NoSQL, key-value databases, graph databases, search engines, etc.
+DBeaver has a lot of pre-configured drivers including SQL, NoSQL, key-value databases, graph databases, search engines, etc.
 But sometimes you need to connect to a database which was not configured in DBeaver yet.

-All you need is JDBC driver of your database.
+All you need is a JDBC driver of your database.
 The rest is easy.

 ### Obtaining JDBC driver

 JDBC driver is a program (in Java) which can connect and operate with some local or remote database server.
 It usually provides all needed functionality to cover 100% of database functionality.
-Usually, JDBC driver are provided by database vendors to let customers ability to work with their databases.
+The JDBC driver is usually provided by database vendors to allow customers to work with their databases.

-JDBC driver consists of one or multiple `jar` files.
-Jar file is a library which contains program code and some other files.
+The JDBC driver consists of one or multiple `jar` files.
+The Jar file is a library which contains program code and some other files.
-You need to download driver's jar files before adding them in DBeaver.
-Sometimes jar files are included in database server distribution - in that case you need to refer your database documentation or ask your DBA.
+You need to download the driver's jar files before adding them to DBeaver.
+Sometimes the jar files are included in the database server distribution - in that case you need to refer to your database documentation or ask your DBA.

 ### Adding driver configuration in DBeaver

 ##### Open driver manager dialog

-You can open driver manager from main menu:
+You can open the driver manager from the main menu:
 ![](images/ug/drivers/database-menu.png)
 or from Database Navigator drop-down menu.
 ![](images/ug/drivers/driver-manager.png)

-##### Add new driver
+##### Add a new driver

 Just click the button New and create a new driver.
 On the driver edit dialog you need to enter all required information: